Georgy Beregovoy: Later life

 At a public ceremony in honor of the Soviet cosmonaut team, Beregovoy was lightly wounded during the 1969 assassination attempt upon Leonid Brezhnev.

-In October 1969, Konstantin Feoktistov and Georgi Beregovoi traveled as guests of NASA throughout the US, visiting any city they chose and the Disneyland amusement park in California - they were joined on the trip by US astronauts as hosts, to include Eugene Cernan, Neil Armstrong and others.
+In October 1969, Konstantin Feoktistov and Georgi Beregovoi traveled as guests of NASA throughout the US, visiting any city they chose and the Disneyland amusement park in California - they were joined on the trip by US astronauts as hosts, including Eugene Cernan, Neil Armstrong and others.
 Kirk Douglas and others hosted receptions for them in Hollywood - they were protected by Special Agents of the US State Department on request of NASA.
 Almost every place they went when accompanied by Eugene Cernan, if a band was present the song "Fly Me To The moon" was played - when they visited Disney Park they enjoyed the ride Trip To The Moon, then joked with the US Astronauts that they went to Disneyland and not the moon.
 It was a trip that all enjoyed and international friendships were made.

 Beregovoy took up a position at the Centre for Cosmonaut Training, and in 1972 was made Director of that facility.

-He is consultant for the film directed by Arvazd Peleshyan "Our Century" (1983).
+He is a consultant for the film directed by Arvazd Peleshyan "Our Century" (1983).

 After retirement, Beregovoy became a Soviet parliament member representing the Donbas region of the Ukrainian SSR.
 In this capacity, he reportedly helped Viktor Yanukovych to start a new life, getting his two criminal convictions expunged from the court records.
 Many years later, Yanukovych became prime minister and then president of modern independent Ukraine.

-Georgy Beregovoy died during heart surgery on June 30, 1995, and is buried in the Novodevichy Cemetery in Moscow.
+Georgy Beregovoy died during heart surgery on 30 June 1995, and is buried in the Novodevichy Cemetery in Moscow.

 Honours and awards

-Georgy Beregovoy was awarded the title of the Hero of the Soviet Union twice, first time on October 26, 1944, for his military service during World War II, and second time for his space flight.
-He was the only Soviet cosmonaut who undertook the space flight being the Hero of the Soviet Union (the highest Soviet distinction) for a previous achievement unrelated to space travel.
+Beregovoy was awarded the title of the Hero of the Soviet Union twice, the first time on 26 October 1944, for his military service during World War II, and a second time for his space flight.
+He was the only Soviet cosmonaut who undertook space flight being the Hero of the Soviet Union (the highest Soviet distinction) for a previous achievement unrelated to space travel.